 Ridgefield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ridgefield is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Ridgefield who work in management occupations (19.24%), healthcare (10.59%), and office and administrative support (9.60%).
+Overall, Ridgefield is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ridgefield who work in office and administrative support (13.97%), healthcare (10.46%), and management occupations (9.27%).

 Ridgefield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ridgefield’s overall crime rate is lower than average for the country.

-The per capita income in Ridgefield in 2010 was $31,990, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,960 for a family of four.
-However, Ridgefield contains both very wealthy and poor people as well.
+The per capita income in Ridgefield in 2018 was $38,169, which is upper middle income relative to Washington and the nation.
+This equates to an annual income of $152,676 for a family of four.

-Ridgefield is a somewhat ethnically-diverse city.
 The people who call Ridgefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgefield residents report their race to be White, followed by Asian.
-Important ancestries of people in Ridgefield include English, Irish, Ukrainian, and Russian.
+Important ancestries of people in Ridgefield include Irish, English, German, Italian, and European.

 The most common language spoken in Ridgefield is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Slavic languages.